Back to the Adventure Journal

-What’s on tap for Bend Ale Trail Month 2022?
+What’s on tap for Bend Ale Trail Month

-Bend Ale Trail Passport
+Bend Ale Trail passport to log your treks!

 Be sure to stop by the Visit Bend Visitor Center for your Bend Ale Trail passport!

-For starters, it includes breweries in Redmond, Prineville, Sisters, Sunriver, and of course, Bend.
+With Bend’s beer scene booming, we expanded the trail back in 2021 to include breweries in Redmond, Prineville, Sisters, Sunriver, and of course, Bend.
 They’re split into territories, and each has its own prize and recommended activities called Perfect Pairings.
 You’ll even find non-beer options like distilleries, cideries, and wine tasting rooms called Drinkable Diversions.

-Bend Ale Trail Champion Prize
+This year's Bend Ale Trail Champion prize is a glow-in-the-dark patch!

 Dozens of local breweries donated all manner of schwag, from hats to shirts to stickers to HydroFlasks to gift cards to Silipints and more.